Lovely Day (horse): 2012: two-year-old season

 Lovely Day began his racing career by winning a maiden race over 1800 metres at Kokura Racecourse on 19 August 2012.
-Four weeks later at Hanshin Racecourse he followed up in the Nojiku Stakes over the same distance, beating Sammaru Home.
+Four weeks later at Hanshin Racecourse he followed up in the Nojigiku Stakes over the same distance, beating Sammaru Home.
 In November he was dropped in distance but moved up in class for the Grade II Keio Hai Nisai Stakes over 1400 metres at Tokyo Racecourse and finished second of the sixteen runners behind A Shin Top.
 On his final appearance of the season the colt contested Japan's most prestigious race for juveniles, the Grade I Asahi Hai Futurity Stakes over 1600 metres at Nakayama Racecourse in December and finished seventh, four and a half lengths behind Logotype.

 2013: three-year-old season

 As a three-year-old in 2013, Lovely Day failed to win in seven starts.
 After finishing fifth in the Grade III Arlington Cup on his seasonal debut he finished down the field in the Grade III Mainichi Hai and the Grade I Satsuki Sho before running seventh behind Kizuna in the Tokyo Yushun.
 He was then matched against older horses and finished second to the six-year-old Meisho Naruto in a handicap race at Kokura in August.
 After a three-month break he returned to finish second to Curren Mirotic in the Grade II Kinko Sho at Chukyo Racecourse and ended his season by finishing twelfth behind his stablemate Orfevre in the Arima Kinen.